streamthoughts/jikkou/docs/content/en/docs/How-to Guides/Install/api-server.md

 linkTitle: "Install API Server"
 weight: 2
 description: >
-  This guide shows how to install Jikkou API Server.
+  This guide shows how to install the Jikkou API Server.
 aliases:
   - /docs/jikkou-api-server/install/
 ---